 It will create 15 columns with items A and B, where A takes around 47% and B takes around 53% of the screen width.

-Making a Simple Responsive Card with Material UI Grid v2
+How to Make a Simple Responsive Card with Material UI Grid v2

 Since we have learned quite a lot about MUI grid systems and grid v2, let’s explore making a real-life example like a responsive card.